 JAMES: Yeah.
 Yeah.

-SAMANTHA: So if you are an individual that let's, let's give them the benefit of the doubt is very talented, and does know their stuff, but they're partnered with someone that is struggling.
-It's just not their day, or it's their first competition, or they just aren't hearing the beat the same way that their partner is.
-Do you as a judge, because you are judging them separately, at least in the preliminary rounds.
-Give the person credit, if you can still see, like if they, if they are dancing their heart out, but they are not connected with their partner because there's something going on with the partnership.
-Do you, do you give them credit and move them on and see if they can dance better with another partnership or do you say, no, this is the thing with social dancing, you have to dance with a partner you're given.
+SAMANTHA: Let's say that you are an individual that -- let's give them the benefit of the doubt -- is very talented and does know their stuff, but they're partnered with someone that is struggling, maybe it's just not their day, or it's their first competition, or they just aren't hearing the beat the same way that their partner is.
+Do you as a judge, because you are judging them separately in the preliminary rounds, give the person credit if you can still see that they are dancing their heart out, but they are not connected with their partner because there's something going on with the partnership?
+Do you give them credit and move them on and see if they can dance better with another partnership, or do you say, no, this is the thing with social dancing, you have to dance with a partner you're given?

 SAMANTHA: I like that.
 I think that's a good mindset to have.

-we have a question from the chat.
-Does that make competitions, competitions super long? so I'm guessing that means from the, I think that was actually from the showcase competition comment.
-So in the ballroom community, our competitions are anywhere from one to three days, which is a smaller comp to a full, like five day competition.
-West coast swing.
-What is your typical competition schedule look like?
+We have a question from the chat.
+Does that make competitions super long?
+I think that was actually from the showcase competition comment.
+In the ballroom community, our competitions are anywhere from one to three days, which is a smaller competition, to a full five-day competition.
+West coast swing, what does your typical competition schedule look like?

-JAMES: A typical competition schedule for a very large event would be, Two days, two days of comps.
-But the, the way that the schedule works is we, we actually compact them together. kind of how it works is, usually there's like workshops and whatnot, taking up ballroom space from nine or 10 in the morning whenever they open it up.
-And then they like usually finish those workshops by about two or three.
-Usually they have competitions starting at three or four. the competitions actually run pretty quick, usually.
-So say we're talking about the lowest division novice, back East.
-They also have a, like a pre novice division that's not required yet, but they call it a newcomer.
+JAMES: A typical competition schedule for a very large event would be two days.
+Two days of comps, but the way that the schedule works is that we actually compact them together.
+How it works is that usually there are workshops and whatnot taking up ballroom space from nine or ten in the morning.
+Whenever they open it up.
+Then they usually finish those workshops by about two or three.
+Usually they have competitions starting at three or four.
+The competitions actually run pretty quick, usually.
+So say we're talking about the lowest division novice - back East they also have a pre-novice division that's not required yet, but they call it a newcomer.

-SAMANTHA: yeah.
-And I think, I think the other difference is. do you separate out, separate it out by age and level, and can competitors also dance in multiple ages and multiple levels?
-Or is it very much like you are what you are.
+SAMANTHA: Do you separate it out by age and level?
+Can competitors also dance in multiple ages and multiple levels, or is it very much like you are what you are?

 SAMANTHA: Yeah, absolutely.
-And I think, I think that cuts down too on the number of times that.
-You have to run something because I think the reason why ballroom competitions can take so long is you can have one person that's dancing upwards of 200 or 300 entries because they're dancing all 19 competitive dances, plus all seven social dances, and they're dancing it at three different.
-Level categories and they're dancing it at two different age categories, so they're dancing everything six times times, what was it, like 27 25 dances, and it's just, yeah, it just, it gets silly after a while.
+And I think that cuts down too on the number of times that you have to run something.
+I think the reason why ballroom competitions can take so long is you can have one person that's dancing upwards of 200 or 300 entries because they're dancing all 19 competitive dances, plus all seven social dances, and then they're dancing it at three different level categories and two different age categories.
+So they're dancing everything six times, what was it, like 27 or 25 dances.
+It just gets silly after a while.

 JAMES: That's crazy.
 Yeah.
-Here it's just one dance. and I see the other question in chat. do you advance individual people or couples? you only advance in Jack and Jill's by an individual basis.
+Here, it's just one dance.
+I see the other question in chat.
+Do you advance individual people or couples?
+You only advance in Jack and Jill's by an individual basis.
 So the judges are judging you individually, but once you make it to finals, then everything's placed as a couple.
-So you either place or you don't place in finals as a couple,
+So you either place or you don't place in finals as a couple.

-JAMES: You know, you're getting, so in the prelim rounds, you're getting a different partner every single round and every single song no matter what.
-So it's, so in prelims, if they play four songs, you get four different partners.
-If you, if they play five songs, you get five different partners. yeah.
+JAMES: In the preliminary rounds, you're getting a different partner every single round and every single song no matter what.
+So in prelims, if they play four songs, you get four different partners.
+If they play five songs, you get five different partners. yeah.

-SAMANTHA: I like that because I feel like that gives you as an individual, the most opportunity to show what you're capable of.
-Right. and I think it, it kind of goes along with the question that just popped up.
+SAMANTHA: I like that because I feel like that gives you as an individual the most opportunity to show what you're capable of.
+Right?
+I think it kind of goes along with the question that just popped up.
 Does that mean that you could end up with a mismatch of leads and follows?
 Yeah.
 Well, in the initial round, I imagine.

 JAMES: Yeah.
-In the initial two rounds, sometimes. basically if you, most of the time it's leads being short, so leads just kind of know that to stay in the ballroom. a lot of times heat sheets are posted beforehand, so the leads will know if they have to dance multiple times, occasionally in the higher divisions. sometimes the follows are short, so the followers have to know to stay in the ballroom, but you already generally will know if you need to be in the future heats.
-And if you need to be in the future, he generally, the judges already know that, and they won't even look at you in those in the second time you're out there.
-Occasionally they will, if you're really close tie between you and somebody else that was in a different heat. but most of the time they won't even look at you.
-Especially if it's like a con, an entire heat where the leads have already been judged.
+In the initial two rounds, sometimes.
+Most of the time, it's leads being short, so leads just kind of know to stay in the ballroom.
+A lot of times heat sheets are posted beforehand, so the leads will know if they have to dance multiple times.
+Occasionally in the higher divisions sometimes the follows are short, so the followers have to know to stay in the ballroom, but you already generally will know if you need to be in the future heats.
+If you need to be in the future heats, generally the judges already know that, and they won't even look at you the second time you're out there.
+Occasionally they will, if there's a really close tie between you and somebody else that was in a different heat, but most of the time they won't even look at you.
+Especially if it's like an entire heat where the leads have already been judged.
 A lot of times those leads, the judges that are judging the leads won't even look, they won't even watch.
 They'll just stand and just wait for the heat to be over.
-Yeah.
-And then as it gets closer to finals, they'll tailor it so that it's an even match, for leads and follows. just to make it easier to get into finals.
-It makes sense.
-It's easier for the judges to judge and to make sure that, just to kind of see what the playing field is,

-SAMANTHA: so cool.
-Cool.
-Okay. so shifting away from competitive dance for, for a couple of minutes, just in, just in case we're, we're driving people crazy with all this shop talk and technical talk.
+SAMANTHA: Okay. so shifting away from competitive dance for a couple of minutes, just in case we're driving people crazy with all this shop talk and technical talk.

-And what does the West coast community in Utah look like?
-Cause you said when you originally started it was very small.
-There were, there wasn't a booming community.
-And now I feel like everywhere you go, there's a West coast swing night.
-Like it's, it's a thing.
+SAMANTHA: What does the West coast community in Utah look like?
+You said that when you originally started it was very small.
+There wasn't a booming community.
+Now I feel like everywhere you go, there's a West coast swing night.
+It's a thing.

 JAMES: Yeah, it's taken a long time to get the community to where it's at.
-When I started, there was only two nights that you could dance West coast.
-There was a Tuesday night and a Friday night, and they were both at the Murray art center, which has since been closed down.
-But the Tuesday night was really just kind of a lesson night and then people would stick around and dance for a bit, cause music would be playing for another hour and a half, two hours afterwards.
-But most people would show up regularly for the lesson. from Pam Genovesi.
-On that Tuesday night.
-And then Friday night was, was run by a few different people.
-And on average, the number of people that would show up would be anywhere from 30 to 50 people around there.
-And.
+When I started, there was only two nights that you could dance West coast swing.
+There was a Tuesday night and a Friday night, and they were both at the Murray Art Center, which has since been closed down.
+The Tuesday night was really just kind of a lesson night and then people would stick around and dance for a bit because music would be playing for another hour and a half, two hours afterwards.
+Most people would show up regularly for the lesson from Pam Genovesi on the Tuesday night.
+Friday night was run by a few different people, and on average the number of people that would show up would be anywhere from 30 to 50 people.
 Since the Murray art center had been there for so long, the local community kind of knew it as a place to go as like a date night type thing.

 SAMANTHA: Oh, nice.

-JAMES: and so, but that had been running for like 10, 15 years.
-And so people over the course of that time kind of knew the Murray art center as a place to go to, to social dance or to take a date or do different things, you know, to just like something to do for a Friday night.
-A chunk of that community was based off of that, of a lot of non serious dancer or like non actual West coast swing core people.
-That make sense. over the course of several years, it's expanded to where there's now, Five different nights that you can dance West coast, with, so it went from like 30 to 50 West coast swing dancers to now we're, if I count somebody that shows up, like at least once a month, you'd be a four to 500 dancers now
+JAMES: But that had been running for like 10-15 years.
+People over the course of that time kind of knew the Murray Art Center as a place to go to social dance or to take a date or do different things, just something to do for a Friday night.
+A chunk of that community was based off of that, of a lot of non-serious dancers or like not actual West coast swing core people.
+That make sense.
+Over the course of several years, it's expanded to where there's now five different nights that you can dance West coast.
+So it went from like 30 to 50 West coast swing dancers to now we're, if I count somebody that shows up, like at least once a month, you'd be at four hundred or five hundred dancers now.

 JAMES: Yeah.
-So it's okay.
-Yeah.
-It's, it's been quite awesome to be a part of that growth and to kind of see that happen.
-So.
+It's been quite awesome to be a part of that growth and to kind of see that happen.

-SAMANTHA: So I think.
-From like a ballroom perspective.
-Having them perform at Utah star ball this last year and they've come to the studio a couple of times to perform is a really great way to expose non Westies to, Oh, this is, this is another Avenue of getting into it.
-Or if I'm social dancing on a Friday night or Tuesday night.
-I could potentially work to this.
-And I think it's much more tangible than you can come to a competition and dance with complete strangers, just like you do on Tuesday night, but this time you'll be judged.
+SAMANTHA: So I think from like a ballroom perspective, having them perform at Utah Star Ball this last year -- and they've come to the studio a couple of times to perform -- is a really great way to expose non Westies to another avenue of getting into it.
+Or if I'm social dancing on a Friday night or Tuesday night, I could potentially work to this.
+I think it's much more tangible that you can come to a competition and dance with complete strangers, just like you do on Tuesday night, but this time you'll be judged.

 JAMES: Yeah.
-Yeah.
-It's, it gives it a little bit more of a open Avenue for people, especially that have like a familiar ballroom backgrounds to where, Oh, this is choreo and I can learn this choreo and this'll help me learn the dance. it's very much that way.
-There's, there's.
-Generally two different levels.
-There's, there's, varsity and there's junior varsity.
-So, the JV team, anybody can get on the varsity team.
-You kind of have to prove yourself a little bit, cause it's a lot harder movements and a lot harder, To execute.
-Usually it's faster tempos or, crazy tricks and different things that you can do in the dance.
-So,
+It gives it a little bit more of a open avenue for people, especially that have like a familiar ballroom backgrounds to where, "oh, this is choreo and I can learn this choreo and this'll help me learn the dance."
+It's very much that way.
+There are generally two different levels.
+There's varsity and there's junior varsity.
+So, the JV team, anybody can get on.
+The varsity team, you kind of have to prove yourself a little bit because it's a lot harder movements and a lot harder to execute.
+Usually it's faster tempos or crazy tricks and different things that you can do in the dance.

 JAMES: Yeah.
-Every season, six months, this most recent season has been extended.
-So it's gonna, it's gonna shift how the seasons work in the future, I guess, and the timings.
-But yeah.
+Every season.
+Six months.
+This most recent season has been extended, so it's going to shift how the seasons work in the future, I guess, and the timings.

 SAMANTHA: Very cool.
-So, because you're teaching, or were are, it's this weird like Twilight zone.
-How are you encouraging your students to practice during this time and are you doing options like Skype or zoom lessons to kind of check in with people?
+So, because you're teaching - or were, it's this weird like Twilight zone - how are you encouraging your students to practice during this time?
+Are you doing options like Skype or zoom lessons to kind of check in with people?

 JAMES: I'm just generally touching base with people chat wise.
-I generally, okay.
-I let them reach out to me if they want a lesson or, or not.
+I let them reach out to me if they want a lesson or not.
 I'm very hands off that way.
-I just kind of.
-Expect most of my students to be able to do, cause I've already given them solo drills and solo practice.
-I check in with them occasionally to be like, Hey, are you doing your drills?
-Are you actually like finishing like your homework?
+I just kind of expect most of my students to be able to do it, because I've already given them solo drills and solo practice.
+I check in with them occasionally to be like, hey, are you doing your drills?
+Are you actually finishing your homework?
 Because if you're able to continue to do this, you're going to see improvement and growth.
-If you're using this time to just kind of.
-Slack and not do anything.
-That's going to be really apparent the next time we have a lesson or the next time I see you out at a social dance.
+If you're using this time to just kind of slack and not do anything, that's going to be really apparent the next time we have a lesson or the next time I see you out at a social dance.
+Right?

 JAMES: Yeah.
 For me, I'm usually a little bit more blunt where I'm like, Oh, they clearly didn't get this concept.
-Let's hit them over the head with a, with a board with that concept.
-Yeah.
+Let's hit them over the head with a board with that concept.